-Purple Emperor One (or more) was seen in Cotgrave Forest in 2015 and a keeper reported that he had seen them there for the previous few years (but not known what they were and had not reported them).
+Purple Emperor One (or more) was seen in Cotgrave Forest in 2015 and a keeper told me personally that he had seen them there for the previous few years (but not known what they were and he had not reported them).
 They were present in 2016 and again in 2017 by which time they were attracting large numbers of admirers from many parts of the midlands.
-Known formerly from Wellow Park near Ollerton, it is not known whether the Cotgrave population arrived naturally or was introduced.
-22nd June.
+In 2020, they were still present in good numbers.

 Matthew Oates in his book His Imperial Majesty (Bloomsbury 2020) says that they were known from the Sherwood area since 1859 but that they disappeared from Nottinghamshire (or became undetectable) in 1939.
 Unfortunately the rest of the account on the Purple Emperor's status in Nottinghamshire is confused, speculative and unreliable.
 He writes that the species was introduced to Cotgrave Forest in the mid-1960s and states the source of the introduction saying that 'the butterfly's presence there remained a secret until 2015'.